ponnar-aws/aws-developercertificate-udemy/README.md

 2. create role(IAM role)(can create for EC2,lamda etc) and attach to EC2 so that EC2 can access.
 can create bucket policy in permission tab. how one s3 access other resource?
+1. using CORS we can share the resources
+2.

 #### encryption while upload
 if sirverside encryption mandate in upload time,